edonc/product-catalog/readme.txt

 **Main Image**

 * Main Image Width.
-Set width level for main images of the products within catalog.
+Set width level for main images of the product.
 * Main Image Height.
-Set height level for main image of the products within catalog
+Set height level for main image of the products.

 **Title**